rialarifin/information/README.md

 •	**Rial A. Rajagukguk**, Raden A. A. Ramadhan, Hyunjin Lee [“A review on deep learning models for forecasting time series data of solar irradiance and photovoltaic power”](https://www.mdpi.com/1996-1073/13/24/6623).
 Energies 13 (24), 6623.
 2020.

 ## Working papers
-•	“Solar Irradiance Estimation in a Tropical Environment using Selected Spectral Satellite Images: A Case Study in Indonesia”.
-(Submitted)

-•	“An Outside-In Framework for Estimating Indoor Heat Stress in Broiler and Swine Farms Using GK2A Satellite Data”.
-(Submitted)

 •	“Assessment of hydrocyclone inlet direction on particle separation using CFD and field validation”.

 ## Project